 As a frequent visitor to John’s studio, it was a revelation to see his paintings hung in this way.
 To be able to stand back and see the connections that run through his work from the early cloudscapes over the Downs, to the later pieces like Wind Considering, 2017.
 Landscape, wind and weather have been his constant preoccupation moving from the universal to the minute from the near to the far.
 Rhythm, pattern, sequences – a sense of the interconnectedness of all things unites these works.

-I have no doubt that this show should re-establish John’s reputation as one of the most innovative and creative Landscape artists of his time.
-Nothing seems certain at the moment but Let us hope Southampton City Art Gallery will reopen before the show’s closing date of June 27.
+I have no doubt that this show will confirm John’s reputation as one of the most innovative and creative Landscape artists of his time.
+His show at Southampton City Art Gallery will reopen in mid-July